EKGF/ekg-principles/docs/theme/index.md

 - :fontawesome-regular-circle-right:{ .lg } __Environmental Sustainability__

     ---
     - Insight in environmental footprint
+    - Environmental Accountability across all infrastructures and all supply chains
+    - Optimize your value chain

 - :fontawesome-regular-circle-right:{ .lg } __Contextual Truth__